-Stock futures continue rally as oil climbs above $40
+Stock futures continue rally, oil climbs above $40

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In Japan, the Nikkei traded 1.2 percent higher, Hong Kong's Hang Seng added 0.2 percent and China's Shanghai gained 0.3 percent.
+In Japan, the Nikkei traded 1.4 percent higher, Hong Kong's Hang Seng gained less than 0.1 percent and China's Shanghai gained 0.2 percent.

+In Europe, London's FTSE is adding 0.2 percent, Germany's DAX fell 0.3 percent and France's CAC is off 0.4 percent.

+German industrial production plunged by nearly 18 percent in April compared with the previous month at the height of Europe's coronavirus lockdowns, official data showed Monday.

 The Associated Press contributed to this article.